Why I'm Not Buying Into The Trump-Led Infrastructure Boom

 Indeed we do.
 But the key question is how?
 After all, the government is already contending with record debt levels and the threat of a widening deficit.
 The answer lies in context.

-Right now, federal debt is 106% of GDP, up from the ~60% levels we got used to during the 1991-2007 period.
+Right now, Federal debt is 106% of GDP, up from the ~60% levels we got used to during the 1991-2007 period.
 But debt alone is not evil.
 In fact, running record debt levels can actually be sustainable if you're able to service it.
 Don't let the scaremongers fool you, the government can quite easily service its existing debt load, even more so than it did before.

 According to Deutsche analysts, they would "be comfortable with a ~4% deficit on a medium-term basis to stimulate growth.
 This could provide about $200bn of fiscal stimulus annually, enough to cut taxes and fund more infrastructure." $200bn a year may sound like a large sum, but the Trump administration will probably have a lot less leeway should the Fed accelerate its rate hike cycle.
 There will need to be some degree of offset should rates normalize too quickly and thus, Trump will not have the luxury of fiscal indiscipline.